Pradumnasaraf/DevOps/Docker/README.md

 ## ⚫ Docker Images

 - Images are made up of app binaries, dependencies, and metadata.
 Don't contain a full OS.
-- Images are combination of mutiple layers.
+- Images are a combination of multiple layers.
-- Each Image has it down unique ID and a tag for different version.
+- Each Image has its unique ID and a tag for a different version.

 ![Screenshot from 2022-11-02 11-57-19](https://user-images.githubusercontent.com/51878265/199414178-d59e8780-c140-4bf1-b27e-7e8f1c723afb.png)